|

 “leader

 of men” switch.
-But artists are
+But

 leaders

-of men—we’re just leading them someplace besides
+of men — we’re just leading them someplace besides

 battle.
 The